shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 // outside the if block
 console.log(a); // a is accessible here also and prints 10
 ```
-The following is a popular example of this scope issue.
-See below
+Following is a popular example of this:

 Assume that we have 10 anchor tags in an html page.
-We need to have a JavaScript code to alert the index of each anchor tag whenever it’s clicked.
-Typically, the code might look like this:
+We need to alert the index of each anchor tag whenever it’s clicked.
+Now, look at the code below:

 ```javascript
 var anchors = document.getElementsByTagName(“a”);